mojaloop/ml-testing-toolkit/RULES_ENGINE.md

 That's it, the self testing toolkit can be able to generate a mock callback based on the open API file with random values.

-**Also you can define the params like fixed callbacks to override a particular value.**
+**Also you can define the params like in fixed callbacks to override a particular value.**